olebole/irafdoc/doc/plot.calcomp.rst

   <dl>
   <dt><b>plwsep = INDEF</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='plwsep' Line='plwsep = INDEF' -->
-  <dd>Parallel line width separation -- if bold lines are implemented with <tt>"lwtype
+  <dd>Parallel line width separation -- if bold lines are implemented with <span style="font-family: monospace;">"lwtype
-  = ntracing"</tt>, this is the right-angle distance between adjacent traces.
+  = ntracing"</span>, this is the right-angle distance between adjacent traces.
 If INDEF, a local default is used from the device table dev$graphcap.
   </dd>
   </dl>